Stothert & Pitt: World War II

-During World War II the company built tanks and miniature submarines for the War Office, as well as armaments.
+During World War II the company built tanks and miniature submarines for the War Office and was a significant manufacturer of armaments.
+Stothert's also supplied the Royal Navy with cranes mounted on ships used for hoisting reconnaissance sea-planes from the water.

 The Challenger tank was a development of the Cromwell tank chassis, so as to take the more powerful 17 Pounder gun.
 Stothert & Pitt built this tank and designed various modifications.
 Lengthening the chassis from five roadwheels to six presented no difficulty for such an engineering firm, but designing armoured fighting vehicles was new to them and their efforts were not wholly successful.
 The new turret for Challenger carried the gun and its higher recoil well enough, but only by being nearly twice the height of other turrets for this chassis – making the tank a much easier target.
 The A30 (Avenger) tank destroyer was a similar development of a 17pdr gun on the same lengthened chassis, but had an open-topped turret 2 feet lower than that of Challenger.
 During the development of Challenger, the prototype turret was first mounted on the even larger TOG 2.